 Yet, outside our western sanctuaries and cloistered halls of learning, these phenomena are regular experiences of Christian life.
-People who have done short term or long term missions often encounter these phenomena in places where people are not presumptively skeptical of what God can do.
+People who have done short-term or long-term missions often encounter these phenomena in places where people are not presumptively skeptical of what God can do.

-I think it is a mistake to dismiss out of hand the prophecies, visions and dreams that people claim to have today, but we also need to be careful.
+It would be a mistake to dismiss out of hand the prophecies, visions and dreams that people claim to have today, but we also need to be careful.
 Paul admonished the Thessalonians, “Do not despise prophecies…!”
 (1 Thess.
 5:20) But he added an important qualifier:

-Do not despise prophecies, but test everything; hold fast what is good.1 Thess.
-5:20-21 (emphasis added)
+“…. test everything; hold fast what is good.”

 I am not going to get into all the reasons I find this troubling.
 I have been writing about some of them since before the 2016 election.
 I am not going to repeat them here; nor have I even addressed all of the reasons I find it difficult to “go there” with them.

-Saul asked for pardon and for Samuel to return with him as if nothing happened, but Samuel refused, saying, “I will not return with you.
+Saul asked for pardon.
+Saul begged Samuel to return with him as if nothing happened, but Samuel refused: “I will not return with you.
 For you have rejected the word of the Lord, and the Lord has rejected you from being king over Israel.”
 (1 Sam.
 15:26)

 Not to be dissuaded, Saul insisted again, “I have sinned; yet honor me before the elders of my people and before Israel….”
 (1 Sam 15:30).
-The most telling things about this story, perhaps, are that Saul set up a monument to himself; and, even after learning that God was wresting the kingdom from him, Saul was focused on receiving honor from the people (glossing over his sin and rejection by God).
+The most telling things about this story, perhaps, are that 1) Saul set up a monument to himself; 2) even after learning that God was wresting the kingdom from him, Saul was more concerned about being honored by the people than being honored by God; and 3) he glossed over his sin and rejection by God.

 What this all says to me is that character matters in a person who claims to be leading by the authority of God.
 In Saul’s case, he did lead by the authority of God.
 God did choose him, but Saul lost God’s favor when he exalted himself above following God.

 I don’t know Donald Trump’s heart, but we can see the fruit of his character in everything he says and does.
 Jesus was clear when he said, “You shall know a tree by its fruit.”
 (Matt.
-7:16; Luke 6:44) I have addressed the fruit that is evident in Donald Trump in previous articles.
+7:16; Luke 6:44) (I have addressed the fruit that is evident in Donald Trump in previous articles.)

-It is true that a President is not elected to be a priest, pastor or Sunday school teacher, but this thought is what I keep coming back to: if Christians are going to rally around Trump as “our king”, his character (fruit) matters.
+Some Christians will say that a President is not elected to be a priest, pastor or Sunday school teacher, but this thought is what I keep coming back to: if Christians are going to rally around Trump as “our king”, his character (fruit) matters.
 If the fruit is rotten, we should not embrace it.

 When we make Donald Trump our king, we are making him representative of us.
 We are lining up behind him, and people will see us as they see him.
-Think about that.